The Three-Layer Model

 Three finality levelsSoft confirmation → Committed → ZK-proven on Bitcoin

 The L2 choice is explicitly non-permanent.
-The architecture allows migrating to any EVM-compatible L2 by redeploying contracts and pointing them at the same inscription.
+The architecture allows migrating to any EVM-compatible L2 by deploying a new factory and creating instances that reference the same inscription IDs.

-• Covenants (OP_CTV, OP_CAT) — native spending constraints for enhanced vaults and trustless bridges
+• Covenants (OP_CTV, OP_CAT) — native spending constraints for vaults and trustless bridges

-• SNARK verification — ZK proof verification within Bitcoin Script
+• On-chain SNARK verification — ZK proof verification within Bitcoin Script

 What Each Layer Guarantees